cristian-ungureanu/customizer-repeater/README.md

           */
          require get_template_directory() . '/inc/customizer.php';

 After you did this there's only one step left.
-Open the folder customizer-repeater and edit config.ini.
-Add your theme's textdomain and change boxtitle with your theme's name.
+Replace 'your-textdomain' textdomain with yours.
 That's all

 ## How to use? (backend-part)